AnonymerNiklasistanonym/RaspiForBeginners/README.md

 ### Deactivate the auto login at boot

-Normally every time you start the Pi you get logged in immediately without typing in your password which is .... cool I guess, but we (or at least me) want to be a bit more secure.
+Normally every time you start the Pi you get logged in immediately without typing in your password which is .... cool I guess, but we (or at least I) want to live a little bit more secure.

 Because of that we want to change this so that every time you start the Pi you need to type in your credentials (through this way the possibility to forget your password is also minimized).

-To change this we stay in the console or open it if it's closed and type in `sudo raspi-config` *(`sudo` is an abbreviation of “**super user do**” and allows Linux users to execute administrative programs that not every user should be able to run.
+To change this we stay in the console or open it if it's closed and type in `sudo raspi-config`.
+*(`sudo` is an abbreviation of “**super user do**” and allows Linux users to execute administrative programs that not every user should be able to run.
 Only the **root user** should be able to run them - for example not the guest user should be able to change these kind of things.)*

 ```